Trump's Doral resort to host next G-7 summit, as White House defends choice

 Mulvaney argued that the president does not need any help with his brand and that he had made his fortune before entering politics.

-“Consider that Donald Trump’s brand is strong enough at it is and doesn’t need any help,” Mulvaney said.
+“Consider that Donald Trump’s brand is strong enough as it is and doesn’t need any help,” Mulvaney said.
 “The Trump family made their money before they went into politics.”

 Since assuming office, the president has faced repeated pushback from a number of his aides regarding his official visits to properties he owns in New Jersey and Florida.
 They are worried about the appearance that Trump is using taxpayer dollars to turn a profit at his own resorts.